-Some residents already take it upon themselves to collect litter and rubbish left at the roadside and in hedges.
-A more organised approach to litter picking events and deterring people from dropping litter might be applicable.
+Some residents had already taken it upon themselves to collect litter and rubbish left at the roadside and in hedges.
+A more organised approach to litter picking events and deterring people from dropping litter has now been adopted in conjunction with Herefordshire's "Stop the Drop" campaign.